Where are you moving to?

 Malibu Lagoon State Beach

-Malibu Lagoon State Beach is a state beach located at the mouth of the Malibu Creek and is a popular destination for swimming, birdwatching, and nature walks.
-The beach is surrounded by wetlands and is a designated bird sanctuary, making it a unique and peaceful spot to visit.
+Malibu Lagoon State Beach is an idyllic state beach located at the mouth of Malibu Creek and popularly used for swimming, birdwatching and nature walks.
+Situated amidst wetlands and designated bird sanctuaries, this serene spot makes a peaceful stop when visiting Malibu Lagoon Lagoon State Beach.

-Malibu Lagoon State Beach is a great place to go birdwatching, with over 200 species of birds recorded in the area.
-The beach also has a walking trail that winds through the wetlands and offers stunning views of the ocean and nearby mountains.
+Malibu Lagoon State Beach offers an ideal place for birdwatching, with over 200 species recorded here.
+Furthermore, its walking trail winds through lush wetlands offering stunning vistas of both ocean and nearby mountain peaks.

 Playa Del Rey Beach